-Volunteers from Beta Alpha Psi, the Accounting and Finance Honors Society at Rutgers, will help taxpayers file online, by appointment only, on Fridays and Saturdays from February 2 to April 7, 2018.
-The volunteers are only able to file current standard returns, no itemized deductions or special forms, and the service is for those of low to moderate income (max. $65,000 single - $110,000 joint).
+Volunteers from Beta Alpha Psi, the Accounting and Finance Honors Society at Rutgers, will help taxpayers file online, by appointment only, on Fridays and Saturdays from February 1 to April 6, 2019.
+(A list of exact dates and times can be downloaded here.)
+The volunteers are only able to file current standard returns, no itemized deductions or special forms, and the service is for those of low to moderate income (max. $65,000).
 This annual service is sponsored by VITA, the IRS Volunteer Income Tax Assistance program.

 - Valid Government/State/City/School Photo ID

 - Social Security Card or ITIN (Individual Taxpayer Identification Number) for each family member (SS# & ID is essential)

 - Income documentation for 2018, including the following (where applicable):

 - Wage and Income statements Forms W-2, W-2G, 1099 MISC, 1099R

 - All cash income with documentation (type of business, payer’s name & address)